 Take a hint from the locals and opt for cooling natural fabrics; pristine white dishdashas for men, optional.

 The ground-floor Premier Canyon View Rooms are wheelchair accessible, as are all the restaurants.

-ll ages welcome.
-Extra beds and cots can be added to rooms, and there are interconnecting options for families.
+All ages welcome.
+Extra beds and cots can be added to rooms for OMR20, and there are interconnecting options.
 Babysitting is available with a day’s notice.
 There’s a club for kids and another for teens, an indoor playroom and outdoor playground.

 Babies and up.

 The multi-room villas will give you the most space, but extra beds and cots can be added to all rooms.
 Some rooms can interconnect via the outdoor deck.

 There are kids’-club offerings for varying age groups.

 The hotel is well-equipped to keep families entertained, with an outdoor playground, indoor playroom, bicycles to borrow, a tennis court and pool table.
 Braver/older/crazier kids can try abseiling along the via ferrata on the cliff edge.

 A lifeguard is on duty at the communal pool.